 Often there will be only one intended application domain – generally ECDIS – and a limited number of closely related usage scenarios (that is, route monitoring/planning and voyage planning) utilizing one Portrayal Catalogue.
 Some data products may not be intended for display, in which case no Portrayal Catalogue is needed.
 Other data products may be intended for more than one application domain, in which case the possible need for different Portrayal Catalogues should be considered.
 Different usage scenarios may also benefit from different Portrayal Catalogues.

 S-100 defines an XSLT-based portrayal mechanism in Part 9.
-Edition 4.0.0 adds the LUA scripting language as a second portrayal mechanism and defines a standard mechanism for including scripting support in S-100 based products.
+Edition 4.0.0 added the LUA scripting language as a second portrayal mechanism and defines a standard mechanism for including scripting support in S-100 based products.
 Developers/OEMs may prefer LUA due to promises of performance and similarity to common programming languages.

 The portrayal section of a Product Specification should include: